agricio/be-the-hero/README.md

 ## 💻 The Project

-Be the hero is a project that will connect peoples that cant will help and donate from OGN's.
-The aplication works when a ONG make the a register, she will register and spread cases in the sistem for the peoples can see him Web and mobile app.
-The people can see the cases and be ready to help by contacting us by email or whatsapp!
+Be the hero is a project that will connect people that can help and donate for OGN's.
+The application works when a ONG signs up: it will register and spread cases in the system, so people can see it on Web and mobile app.
+Perceiving the cases,  each one get ready to help by contacting us by email or whatsapp!

-This App use NodeJS in back-end and a relacional database SqLite to share the data.
-Use json API Rest to comunicate the back-end server with front-end biulded in ReactJS and the mobile app using React-Native and Expo CLI in the develop and run to any mobile plataforms.
+This App uses NodeJS in back-end and a relacional database SqLite to share the data.
+It also uses json API Rest to comunicate the back-end server with front-end biulded in ReactJS and the mobile app using React-Native and Expo CLI in the develop and runs on any mobile plataforms.

 <h3> 📱 Images of Project Mobile </br> </br>